awthwathje/cloudflare-images-dev/README.md

 - Use `cargo run` to build & run the project in one go.

-The default variables from `constants.rs` will be used, unless you pass them as env variables, for example like this `DEFAULT_ACCOUNT_ID="some-account-id" VARIANTS="foo,bar,baz" cargo run`.
+The default variables from `constants.rs` will be used, unless you pass them as env variables, for example like this `ACCOUNT_ID="mocked-account-id" VARIANTS="foo,bar,baz" cargo run`.

 ### Using Docker